The effect of gluon condensate on the entanglement entropy in a holographic model: A short review of the model

 where

-We can observe that this dilaton black hole solution becomes the AdS black hole solution when $c = 0$, and it reduces to the dilaton-wall background with $a = 0$.
-Following Ref.\cite{Kim:2008ax}, we have $z_{h}=1 / a^{1 / 4}$ and $z_{f}= $ $f^{-1 / 4}$, which are the horizon and position of the IR cutoff respectively.
-The temperature is related to $a=(\pi T)^4 / 4$.
+We observe that this dilaton black hole solution reduces to the AdS black hole solution when $c = 0$, and it simplifies to the dilaton-wall background when $a = 0$.
+Following Ref.~\cite{Kim:2008ax}, the position of the IR cutoff is given by $z_{f} = f^{-1/4}$.
+The temperature is related to $a$ by $a = (\pi T)^4 / 4$.